singer-yang/awesome-deep-optics/full_list.md

 - Differentiable optical model enables more optimization power
 - End-to-end co-design of optics and image processing

-Please bring these questions when you read the papers:
+Bring these three questions when you read the papers: (they will help a lot!)

 * What is the imaging model?
 A differentiable model enables end-to-end optical design with a network.
 * What information is encoded?
 Additional information is encoded for computational imaging applications.
 * How to fabricate the prototype?
 After designing a deep optics system, verify it with a prototype!

-## News

-- 01/2025: This paper list is simplified following [rules](rules.md).
-A full list is available in [full list](full_list.md).

 ## Background materials